coreos/fedora-coreos-pipeline/HACKING.md

 oc start-build --follow jenkins-agent-base-with-cert
 ```

-We can now start a build of the Jenkins controller:
+We can now start an S2I build of the Jenkins controller:

 ```
-oc start-build --follow jenkins
+oc start-build --follow jenkins-s2i
 ```

 Once the Jenkins controller image is built, Jenkins should start up (verify